hanqing-shi/Humanoids-Motion-Generation/weekly_plan/10-13-retargeted-data.md

 - I will look at this as well to provide more details.
 We could start by state represtantation: 1+2+3+5+6 which is the same as beyondmimic.

 ## Experiments
-- Hands movement: Set some joint angles to fixed values could be a bad choice. **It makes the whole move more weird and cause collision.** But even in the original regtarted data there is collision.
+- Hands movement: Set some joint angles to fixed values could be a bad choice. **It makes the whole move more weird and cause collision.** Potentially we can restrict the `elbow` and `shoulder_roll` joints.
+But even in the original regtarted data there is collision:
 ![collision](/img/collision.png "collision in original retarget")

+- @Jak: velocity label: `frame_tf = self.robot.data.oMf[frame_id]
+            joint_tf = self.robot.data.oMi[parent_joint_id]`

+    These lines in #70 in `rerun_visualize.py` define R = 3 by 3 rotation matrix and p = 3 by 1 translation vector.
+They define joint frame and body frame and calculate joint to body transform. **We may want to find transform for the `root_joint` first.** and calculate everything relative to that.
+It should be more stable compared to the hip joint in bvh.